Oleksandr Lakusta: Canada

 He went abroad in the summer of 2017, to play in the Canadian Soccer League with FC Vorkuta.
 In his debut season with Vorkuta, he assisted the club in securing the First Division title.
 In the postseason the club was eliminated in the second round by Scarborough SC.
+Through an injury, he missed the majority of the season.

 Lakusta re-signed with the club for the 2018 season.
 Once more he aided the team in securing a playoff berth by finishing second in the division.
 In the postseason, Vorkuta successfully secured the CSL Championship by defeating Scarborough in a penalty shootout.

 In 2022, he signed with the expansion franchise Toronto Falcons.